stellaOnEstrogen/repo-template/README.md

   - `COMMIT_CONVENTION.md`: Commit message convention for the repository.
   - `CONTRIBUTING.md`: Contribution guidelines for the repository.
   - `PULL_REQUEST_TEMPLATE.md`: Pull request template for the repository.
-  - `release-drafter.yml`: Configuration file for the release drafter.
   - `workflows/`: Contains the GitHub workflows for the repository.
     - `dependency-review.yml`: Workflow for dependency review.
     - `stale.yml`: Workflow for managing stale issues.
-    - `release-drafter.yml`: Workflow for automatically drafting releases.
   - `ISSUE_TEMPLATE/`: Contains the issue templates for the repository.
     - `bug_report.yml`: Bug report template.
     - `feature_request.yml`: Feature request template.